TiagooGomess/PLOG_PROJ1_2021/README.md

 **Rules:**

 - The game is made for 2 players (Black and White players)
-- The board size is 6x6
+- The board size is 6x6 or 9x9
-- There are 9 Black Pyramids, 9 White and 18 Green
+- There are 9 Black Pyramids, 9 White and 18 Green for 6x6 or 20,20,41 for 9x9
 - Randomly place all the pyramids in the board (1 per cell)
 - Each player has an allocated colour (Black or White), while green is neutral
 - Black always starts and players alternate turns during the game until both players pass in succession